lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 -

 Used the existing function of the Set class retainAll to find all the elements that are present in both sets.

+Exercise 03 - Periodic Table
+-

+TreeSet was used to keep only unique elements and also to preserve the order in which they are entered.